-There are two big upsides to hiring a lawyer: (1) They do almost all the work for you and hold your hand through the process.
-(2) They increase your chance of winning.
+There are two big upsides to hiring a lawyer: They do almost all the work for you and hold your hand through the process and a disability lawyer increases your chance of winning.
 (Government studies show that at the appeal stage, people with a lawyer are three times as likely to qualify.)

 Should I hire a professional?

 Why?
 This process can be particularly unfair for breast cancer patients.
-Since it’s hard to diagnose (there’s no official test for it) and isn’t usually disabling, the government treats breast cancer patients with suspicion and requires detailed proof.
+Since it’s hard to diagnose (there’s no official test for breast cancer) and isn’t always disabling, the government treats breast cancer patients with suspicion and requires detailed proof.
 Having assistance from an expert can make all the difference.

 There are only a handful of situations where we tell breast cancer patients to consider applying on their own:

-- If you can’t convince a lawyer to take your case: Sadly, this can happen; if your case is quite hard to win, it can be difficult to find a lawyer to represent you.
+If you can’t convince a lawyer to take your case: Sadly, this can happen; if your case is quite hard to win, it can be difficult to find a lawyer to represent you.
 (Though we recommend trying our service before you give up!)
 In this case, you can apply on your own, and then try again to find a lawyer once you’ve been denied once — at which point it’s often easier.
-For more information, see our full article: How to apply for disability on your own.

 How Atticus can help